Meet Our Team

 CCP Social Work Manager

 Nancy is a Bilingual Licensed Clinical Social Worker who joined our team in June 2022.
-She brings with her 11 years of experience working in the field of Social Work ranging from Child Protective Services, Medical Case Management for Adults living with HIV, Inpatient Neurology & Neurosurgery Social Work and Care Coordination.
-Nancy received her BSW at the University of Wisconsin-Madison 11’ and a Masters in Clinical Social Work at The University of Chicago Crown Family School of Social Work, Policy in Practice 16’.
+She brings with her 14+ years of experience working in the field of Social Work ranging from Child Protective Services, Medical Case Management for Adults living with HIV, Inpatient Neurology & Neurosurgery Social Work and Care Coordination.
+Nancy received her BSW at the University of Wisconsin-Madison and a Masters in Clinical Social Work at The University of Chicago Crown Family School of Social Work, Policy in Practice.
 Nancy also holds an American Case Management Association Certificate for Social Work, which specifically addresses Case Management in health delivery system settings.
-Although Nancy has worked across many distinguished healthcare systems in Chicago, she is very excited to join our CCP team and serve our community.
-A native of the Gage Park Neighborhood herself, Nancy is passionate about making meaningful connections with the patients and families she serves and strives to take a respectful, strength based collaborative approach.
+Nancy is passionate about making meaningful connections with the patients and families she serves and strives to take a respectful, strength based collaborative approach.

 Alicia Roberts, MS